BRITE-REU/programming-workshops/source/workshops/04_Machine_learning/supervised_learning.rst

 Assessing model performance

 **********************
-Performance of a classification learning
+Performance of a classification model
 **********************

 On the other hand, assessing the performance of a classification model is more nuanced.
 There are many different performance metrics and the level to which one regards one compared to another is specific to the task at hand.